 who we are

-Jingletown Films is focused on providing a platform for diverse storytellers and filmmakers whose work has been underrepresented in the film world.
-Having worked in film and television since 1989, Cheryl formed JTF to continue her commitment to diversity in front and behind the camera.
+Jingletown Films is dedicated to amplifying the voices of diverse storytellers and filmmakers whose work has historically been underrepresented in the film industry.
+Founded by Cheryl, a film and television veteran since 1989, Jingletown Films reflects her longstanding commitment to fostering diversity both in front of and behind the camera.

 creatives